-- They have reason to believe your device may contain evidence of a serious offence.
+- They have reason to believe your device may contain evidence of a offence.

 Can schools, employers and others view my private accounts?

-Schools and employers can’t apply for search warrants like the police - but that doesn’t mean that they can’t look at what you post.
 If you use a school or work computer to access your accounts, you have to follow their ‘acceptable use policy’.
-This policy will usually give your school or employer the right to monitor your computer use.
-This means they can see everything you post and all the websites you visit when you’re using a computer at your school or work.
+This policy will usually give your school or employer the right to monitor your computer use - this means that they can see everything you post and all the web sites you visit when you’re using a computer at school or work.
 So, you should always read the policy - and if there is something you don’t want your school or employer to see, don’t use their computers to look at it.